Tomás Rincón: Santos

 On 15 August 2023, Campeonato Brasileiro Série A side Santos confirmed the signing of Rincón, pending on medical examinations.
-He made his debut for the club five days later, replacing Joaquim Henrique in a 2–1 home win over Grêmio.
+He made his debut for the club five days later, replacing Joaquim Henrique in a 2–1 home victory against Grêmio.

-Rincón scored his first goal for Peixe on 1 October 2023, netting his team's second in a 4–1 home routing of Vasco da Gama.
-Seven days later, he scored the equalizer in a 2–1 away success over rivals Palmeiras.
+Rincón scored his first goal for Peixe on 1 October 2023, netting his club's second in a 4–1 home victory against Vasco da Gama.
+One week later, he scored the equalizer in a 2–1 away victory against rivals Palmeiras.

+Despite being a part of the club which suffered the club's first-ever relegation from the top tier, Rincón agreed to a cut his wages to remain at the club in the Campeonato Brasileiro Série B. He spent the 2024 season as a backup to João Schmidt and Diego Pituca as the club achieved immediate promotion as champions, and switched between a first choice and back-up footballer in 2025.
+On 6 July 2026, having experienced limited playing time, Rincón announced his departure from Santos.

+Retirement

+On 16 September, 2026, Rincón announced his retirement from professional football through a video posted to his social channels.
+He thanked his former teammates, coaches, and fans in the video.